MicrosoftDocs/architecture-center/docs/reference-architectures/ai/conversational-bot.md

 As a starting point, you can download the source code for the bot you created using the Azure Bot Service.
 You can also find [sample code](https://github.com/Microsoft/BotBuilder-Samples/blob/master/README.md), from simple echo bots to more sophisticated bots that integrate with various AI services.

-### Add Smarts to your Bot
+### Add smarts to your bot

 For a simple bot with a well-defined list of commands, you might be able to use a rules-based approach to parse the user input via regex.
 This has the advantage of being deterministic and understandable.
 However, when you bot needs to understand the intents and entities of a more natural-language message, there are AI services that can help.

 - LUIS is specifically designed to understand user intents and entities.
-You train it with a moderately sized collection of relevant [user input](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-concept-utterance) and desired responses, and it returns the intents and entities for a user's given message.
+You train it with a moderately sized collection of relevant [user input](/azure/cognitive-services/luis/luis-concept-utterance) and desired responses, and it returns the intents and entities for a user's given message.

 - Azure Search can work alongside LUIS.
-You create searchable indexes over all relevant data and use them to find values for the given entities found by LUIS.
-[Synonyms](https://docs.microsoft.com/en-us/azure/search/search-synonyms) in Azure Search can also be used to widen the net of correct word mappings.
+Using Search, you create searchable indexes over all relevant data.
+The bot queries these indexes for the entities extracted by LUIS.
+Azure Search also supports [synonyms][synonyms], which can widen the net of correct word mappings.

 - QnA Maker is another service that is designed to return answers for the given questions.
 It is typically trained over semi-structured data such as FAQs.

 Many other AI services can be used by your bot to further enrich the user experience.
 The [Cognitive Services suite of pre-built AI](https://azure.microsoft.com/en-us/services/cognitive-services/?v=18.44a) services (which includes LUIS and QnA Maker) has services for vision, speech, language, search, and location.
 You can quickly add functionality such as language translation, spell checking, sentiment analysis, OCR, location awareness, and content moderation.
 These services can be wired up as middleware modules in your bot to interact more naturally and intelligently with the user.

 Another option is to integrate your own custom AI service.
-This approach is more complex but give you complete flexibility in terms of the machine learning algorithm, training and model.
-For example, you could implement your own topic modelling and use algorithm such as the [LDA](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation) for finding relevant information or answers from a set of a documents.
-A good approach here would be to expose your custom AI solution as a web service endpoint hosted on a WebApp, virtual machine or a cluster of machines and call the endpoint from the core bot logic.
-To assist you with custom AI, Azure Machine Learning provides a number of services and libraries to assist you in [training](https://github.com/Azure/MachineLearningNotebooks/tree/master/how-to-use-azureml/training) and [deploying](https://github.com/Azure/MachineLearningNotebooks/tree/master/how-to-use-azureml/deployment) your models.
+This approach is more complex, but gives you complete flexibility in terms of the machine learning algorithm, training, and model.
+For example, you could implement your own topic modelling and use algorithm such as the [LDA](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation) to find information or answers from a set of a documents.
+A good approach is to expose your custom AI solution as a web service endpoint, and call the endpoint from the core bot logic.
+The web service could be hosted in App Service or in a cluster of VMs.
+Azure Machine Learning provides a number of services and libraries to assist you in [training](https://github.com/Azure/MachineLearningNotebooks/tree/master/how-to-use-azureml/training) and [deploying](https://github.com/Azure/MachineLearningNotebooks/tree/master/how-to-use-azureml/deployment) your models.

 ## Logging and feedback

-It's not a good idea flying blind when it comes to understanding how your bot is being used or how it's performing.
-You need to log user conversations with the bot, including the underlying performance metrics and any errors that occurred.
+Monitoring is critical for understanding how your bot is being used and how it performs.
+Log user conversations with the bot, including the underlying performance metrics and any errors that occurred.
 These logs will prove invaluable when it comes to debugging issues, understanding user interactions, and improving the system.
-You can implement logging by using [transcript logging middleware](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-debug-transcript?view=azure-bot-service-4.0) for your bot.
+You can implement logging by using [transcript logging middleware](/azure/bot-service/bot-builder-debug-transcript) for your bot.
 Different types of logs might be better suited for different stores.
 For example, AppInsights might be best for web logs, CosmosDB might be best for conversations, and Azure Storage (azure transcript storage as part of the bot framework) might be best for large payloads.

 It's also important to understand how satisfied users are with their bot interactions.
 If you have a record of user feedback, you can use this data to focus your efforts on improving certain interactions and retraining the AI models for improved performance.
 You can use the [Feedback Middleware](https://github.com/Microsoft/botbuilder-utils-js/tree/master/packages/botbuilder-feedback) to directly ask users to provide optional feedback for each bot response.
 This feedback should be used to retrain the models, such as LUIS, in your system.

 ## Quality assurance and enhancement

-Testing of the bot involves unit, integration, regression, and functional testing.
-To assist with testing the [Testing Middleware](https://github.com/Microsoft/botbuilder-utils-js/tree/master/packages/botbuilder-http-test-recorder) provides developers with the ability to record HTTP traffic from external services.
+Testing of the bot involves unit tests, integration tests, regression tests, and functional tests.
+The [Testing Middleware](https://github.com/Microsoft/botbuilder-utils-js/tree/master/packages/botbuilder-http-test-recorder) provides developers with the ability to record HTTP traffic from external services.
 It comes pre-built with support for LUIS, Azure Search, and QnAMaker, but extensions are available to support any service.

-The last three sections use the Botbuilder Utils for JavaScript.
+Consider the Botbuilder Utils for JavaScript.
 This repo contains sample middleware code that can be used to accelerate the development of a Microsoft Bot Framework v4 bot running NodeJS.
 The packages are provided as utility sample code only, and so are not published to npm*.
 To use them in your bot, follow the instructions in the respective READMEs:

 - [botbuilder-transcript-cosmosdb](https://github.com/Microsoft/botbuilder-utils-js/tree/master/packages/botbuilder-transcript-cosmosdb) – transcript logger backed by Cosmos DB SQL.
 - [botbuilder-transcript-app-insights](https://github.com/Microsoft/botbuilder-utils-js/tree/master/packages/botbuilder-transcript-app-insights) – transcript logger backed by Application Insights.